 - You are experiencing catching or locking in the knee joint.

 - You are experiencing pain in the back of the knee when squatting.

 - You may feel as if your knee may collapse at any moment.

-Once your doctor has given you the news about your meniscus injury he/she will set you on a path for proactive conservation treatments, even before you have a full MRI diagnosis.
-This is because your knee and meniscus could end up in worse condition than before the surgery!
-This is why surgery is only performed as a last resort.
-Minor meniscus injuries heal quickly with conservative therapy - not every torn meniscus requires surgery.
+Once your doctor has given you the news about your meniscus injury he/she will immediately start you off with proactive conservative treatments - even before you have a full MRI diagnosis.
+This is because your doctor wants to arrest the meniscus damage, decrease swelling and get you on the path toward healing.
+Depending on severity and location meniscus injuries can heal through conservative treatment options - not every torn meniscus requires surgery!

 Some conservative treatment methods recommended include:

 - Rest - This is important for initial healing because without an correct amount of rest you are at risk for increased inflammation, pain and re-injury of your meniscus.

 - Apply a Cold Compress or Ice Pack To Reduce Inflammation

 Immediate cold compression will allow you to manage your pain while getting rid of swelling, inflammation and edema in your knee.
 Generally, use cold when there is swelling.

 - Use a Knee T•Shellz Wrap® (Circulatory Boost) Once Swelling is Down - After any inflammation and/or swelling has been reduced, use your own blood flow to maximize your rehabilitation, decrease recovery time, and boost overall long-term healing.
 Circulatory Boost via the T•Shellz Wrap® is a potent home treatment medical device and can be very helpful in dealing with meniscus tears and/or on-going pain & stiffness from atrophy in the knee joint.